BetterWayElectronics/ps4-nor-validator/README.md

 	SCE
 	You!

-Proudly made in PERL with Notepad++
-Thanks to all the people who email me and beg me to update my program <3
+Proudly made in Perl with Notepad++ by BwE, alone </3 Thanks to all the people who email me and beg me to update my program <3

 Made In Australia!